reuk/wayverb/docs_source/context.md

 ![An overview of different acoustic simulation methods, grouped by category.\label{fig:simulation_techniques}](images/simulation_techniques)

-### Geometric
+### Geometric Methods

-Geometric methods can largely be grouped into two categories: *stochastic* and *deterministic*.
+Geometric methods can be grouped into two categories: *stochastic* and *deterministic*.

 Stochastic methods are generally based on statistical approximation via some